-The Genome Sequencing Program of the National Human Genome Research Institute is an overarching program covering four areas - programs in their own right - that have been established to address current scientific opportunities within the context of the Strategic Plan for Genomics:
+The Genome Sequencing Program of the National Human Genome Research Institute (NHGRI) is an overarching program established to address current scientific opportunities within the context of the Strategic Plan for Genomics.

-For a summary of the process that led to the current program structure, see: NHGRI broadens sequencing program focus on inherited diseases, medical applications.
+For a summary of the process that led to the current program structure, see: NIH genome sequencing program targets the genomic bases of common, rare disease

 In addition, the grantees are organized into a research network; within and between programs, these networks collaborate on matters such as best practices, standards, policies, methods development, data analysis, technology adaptation, and other common interests.
 All four programs meet with NHGRI Staff and the SAP at an annual meeting.